twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

     .end
 {% endhighlight %}

 The first thing you may notice is that there are a lot of lines that begin with a `.`.
 This is an assembly file, meaning the program that will be looking at this is the assembler, which in the GNU world is the `as` executable.
-The lines that begin with `.`s are called [assembler directives](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html), which provide information to the assembler rather than acting as executable code like our actual RISC-V assembly instructions, such as `jal` and `add`.
+The lines that begin with `.`s are called [assembler directives](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html), which provide information to the assembler rather than acting as executable code like our RISC-V assembly instructions, such as `jal` and `add`.

 With this knowledge in mind, let's run through this file line-by-line.
 We'll be working with various RISC-V standard registers, so [check out this table](https://github.com/riscv/riscv-asm-manual/blob/master/riscv-asm.md#general-registers) for a good overview of each of them and their purpose.